polarityio/threatconnect-ioc-submission/README.md

 # Polarity ThreatConnect Integration

 The Polarity ThreatConnect integration allows Polarity to search your instance of ThreatConnect to return found domains, IPs, hashes, and emails.
-The integration also allows you to Create and Delete attributes (IOCs) in bulk from ThreatConnect.
+The integration also allows you to Create and Delete Indicators (IOCs) in bulk from ThreatConnect.

 <div>